Battle of River: Muslim preparation

-Khalid knew that the Persians had organised their army in Al Madhar, so he led the army, and sent a small detachment led by Muthana ibn Harith.
+Khalid knew that the Persians had organised their army in Al Madhar, so he led the army, and sent a small detachment led by Al-Muthanna ibn Haritha.
 The aim was to arrive before the Persian forces could gather their strength and strike them whilst weak and unprepared, like most battles this tactic would allow Khalid to exploit and execute many maneuvers before experienced armies could react.
 When Khalid arrived, he saw Persian ships still arriving at the edge of the river, and immediately understood that the Persian Army was still unprepared and not ready for battle.

 The Arab aim was to strike before the more experienced veterans would arrive.

 Battle

 Khalid faced the Persians with about 17,000 men.
 The two armies formed up for battle.
 Qubaz and Anushjan commanded the wings of Persian army while Qarin who was 100,000 dirhams General, kept the centre.
 Persian army was deployed with the river close behind to it with fleets of boats ready at the near bank to facilitate withdrawal.
 Khalid also deployed with the centre and wings, again appointing Asim bin Amr and Adi bin Hatim as the commander of the wings.

 The battle began with three duels.
 The first to step forward and call out a challenge was Qarin.
 As Khalid urged his horse forward, another Muslim Maqal bin Al Ashi, rode out of the Muslim front rank and made for Qarin.
 Maqal reached Qarin before Khalid and since he was accomplished swordsman and quite able to fight in the top-class champions, Khalid did not call him back.
 They fought and Maqal killed Qarin.
 Afterwards, the other two generals, Qubaz and Anushjan came forward and gave the challenge for single combat.
 The challenge was accepted by the commanders of the Muslim wings, Asim and Adi.
 Asim killed Anushjan and Adi killed Qabuz.
 As the Persian generals fell, Khalid gave the order for a general attack and the Muslims rushed forward to assault the massed Persian army.

 The Persian army here now lost all the top generals, yet the men fought bravely and were able to hold the Muslim attacks for a while.
 But because of the absence of able generals, disorder and confusion soon became apparent in the Persian ranks.
-Eventually, under the violence of continued Muslim attacks, the Persian army lost all cohesion, turned about and made for river bank.
+Eventually, under the continued Muslim attacks, the Persian army lost all cohesion, turned about and made for river bank.
 30,000 Persians were killed in this battle.